 b) Something you genuinely love and believe in

-So, be honest with me: Did you believe any of these 7 things before reading this post?
-What other misconceptions about making money as a blogger have you come across?
+So there you have it!
+7 big myths about making money as a blogger, busted.
+Did you believe any of these 7 myths before reading this post?
+What other big misconceptions about making money online have you come across?